 See the city

-London has so many interesting places scattered all over the city that it could easily be a week or two to spend there.
-The city, a perfect mix of historic buildings and modern life, always has something for you to do.
-If you go for a walk along the Thames, you can already see many places like Westminster Palace, St. Paul's Cathedral or the London Eye while having a great view of the river the whole time.
-Just follow the flow of water and take the time to see the best things at your own pace when traveling to London on your own.
+London has so many interesting places scattered all over the city that you could easily spend a week or two there.
+The city, a perfect blend of historical buildings and modern life, always has something for you to do.
+Walking along the Thames, you can already see many places like Westminster Palace, St. Paul's Cathedral or the London Eye, while enjoying an uninterrupted great view of the river.
+Just follow the flow of water and take your time discovering the most beautiful things at your own pace when traveling solo to London.

 Feel the city